Coastal Taipan

 The coastal taipan snake’s head is wider than the rest of its body.

-The coastal taipan and the black mamba snake have several things in common.
-One of the first similarities between them is they both have potent venom.
-Plus, they both have rodents including mice and rats in their diet.
-One difference there is the black mamba’s diet includes bats.
+The coastal taipan and the black mamba snake are often compared and have several things in common.
+One of the first similarities between them is they both have potent venom and they both eat large quantities of rodents.
+One difference in the black mamba’s diet is that it includes bats.

 Another similarity between these snakes is they are active during the day.
 In addition, conservationists list both snakes as Least Concern with stable populations.